When referencing William & Mary:

 • Examples: Crim Dell, not the Crim Dell, but the Crim Dell bridge (note lower case.)

-Departments: Capitalize departments when their proper names are used; do not capitalize when they are referred to informally.
+Departments: Capitalize departments when their proper names are used with William & Mary or W&M in front of them; do not capitalize when they are referred to informally.

-• Examples: Department of History, history department, University Communications, Facilities Management, W&M Police, police department
+• Examples: William & Mary Department of History, history department, university communications, William & Mary Facilities Management, W&M Police, police department, university advancement

 Historic Campus: Refers to the section of campus that includes the Wren Building, President’s House and Brafferton.
 Some refer to this area as Ancient Campus, but Historic Campus is preferred.